 Finishing touches: Don't forget the audiovisuals...
 'It turned out that the sight of candles was better than a Christmas tree' at evoking Christmas, and you should play 'Christmas carols if you really want to create that Christmas feeling'.
 Interestingly, 'the smell of cinnamon worked better than the smell of pine needles or oranges'.
-Finally, has the meal progressed to your satisfaction and you've had enough holiday cheer for the might miss the start of the Queen's speech, or your favourite movie, then play music with a higher tempo.
+Finally, has the meal progressed to your satisfaction and you've had enough holiday cheer for the moment?
+'If you are worried your guests are eating too slowly, and you might miss the start of the Queen's speech, or your favourite movie, then play music with a higher tempo.
 Increasing the beats per minute (BPM) of music will mean that your guests eat and drink a little faster than they otherwise might'.
 So plan ahead, and with luck you'll delay the feelings of inadequacy and the recriminations until Boxing Day!
-And remember, 'mind games' are your mother-in-law's racket; these tips are 'realworld applications from the cutting edge of psychology'.
+And remember, 'mind games' are your mother-in-law's racket; these tips are 'real-world applications from the cutting edge of psychology'.

 Still looking for the perfect Christmas gift?
 Want to know more about what makes the perfect dining experience?
 Check out Professor Charles Spence's new book (co-authored with Betina Piqueras-Fiszman) The Perfect Meal: The Multisensory Science of Food and Dining (ISBN: 978-1-118-49082-2).
 Available now from all good booksellers!

+Athena SWAN News

+Contents

-Athena SWAN News Contents - 1.
-ECU's Athena SWAN and gender equality charter mark to merge - 2.
-Awards - 3.
-BBSRC Equality and Diversity Strategy - 4.
-Royal Society's Dorothy Hodgkin Fellowship - 5.
-Articles and Resources ECU's Athena SWAN and gender equality charter mark to merge
+- 1. ECU's Athena SWAN and gender equality charter mark to merge

-The Equality Challenge Unit (ECU) recently announced that the Athena SWAN charter will expand to include arts, humanities, social science, business and law departments alongside the current science, technology, engineering, mathematics and medicine disciplines.
+- 2. Awards

+- 3. BBSRC Equality and Diversity Strategy

+- 4. Royal Society's Dorothy Hodgkin Fellowship

+- 5. Articles and Resources

+ECU's Athena SWAN and gender equality charter mark to merge

+engineering, mathematics and medicine disciplines.
 Athena SWAN will also extend to cover equality for men and trans staff as well as women, professional and support staff, honorary staff and atypical staff.
 The combined Athena SWAN and arts, humanities, social science, business and law departments charter mark will be launched in April 2015.
 This launch will include publication of new process guidance, criteria, application forms along with clearer guidance on data presentation and analysis, plus an appeals process.
 STEMM departments can continue using the existing application processes for April 2015 and November 2015 applications.
 The ECU are currently developing and aligning processes to ensure the expansion is effective and meets the needs of current Athena SWAN members.
-This includes consulting with a number of key stakeholders, including ECU funders, learned societies and BIS on the future shape and direction of their charter marks. Тор Awards
+This includes consulting with a number of key stakeholders, including ECU funders, learned societies and BIS on the future shape and direction of their charter marks.
+Top Awards

 Dame Kay Davies, Dr Lee's Professor of Anatomy, was selected as the 2014 recipient of the British Neuroscience association award for Outstanding Contribution to British Neuroscience, and has also won the WISE Lifetime Achievement Award for her research on Duchenne muscular dystrophy and championing of women in science.
 Kathryn Wood, Professor of Immunology, has been awarded the inaugural Women in Transplantation award of The Transplantation Society.
 A former president of the society, she founded its Women in Transplantation group.

+Top

-BBSRC Equality and Diversity Strategy The BBSRC have published their Equality and Diversity Strategy for 2014/15 - 2016/17.
-They have set a number of benchmarks and targets ranging from increasing the percentage of female PIs funded for grants to an increase in the proportion of women on BBSRC council.
+BBSRC Equality and Diversity Strategy

+The BBSRC have published their Equality and Diversity Strategy for 2014/15 - 2016/17.
+They have set a number of benchmarks and targets ranging from increasing the percentage of female Pls funded for grants to an increase in the proportion of women on BBSRC council.
 They have also stated that they will be looking for evidence of participation in schemes such as Athena SWAN and Stonewall to demonstrate that equality and diversity is embedded in the top 30 University Departments that BBSRC funds.